Reschivon/AutoForge/README.md

 Goal is to modify at least one line in every 3-line chunk to break MOSS fingerprinting.
 (The k-value is not exactly three lines but this is a good enough approximation for now)

 1. Statement reordering.
-After building Def/Use chains (requiring CFG and RDA), we can generate predecessor/sucessor constraints for each statement and randomize the order under such constraints.
-Then we check if the 3-lines rule has been met for every line.
+After building Use-Def chains (requiring CFG and RDA), we can generate a set of predecessor constraints for each statement that will define what reorderings preserve semantics.
+For example, for a statement x, IN(X) ∩ USE(X) are the set of instructions that must come before x.

+    As a rule of thumb, x should not move outside its scope.
+It can if it does not clash with with other definitions of x at the control merge/split point, but generally checking this is rather tedious and such these opportunities are rare in practice.

+    There are cases where we can move x to the scope preheader, if it has no dependencies on anything within the scope.
+(Note: for this, check dependencies before and after)

+    If x is dependent on a definition after it (such as for a loop) then x must stay in scope and come before the definition.

+    Then we check if the 3-line rule has been met for every line.

 2. If the three line rule has not been met, then it's likely we have some tightly woven data dependencies, like
     ```
     b = a
-    c = b
+    c = b + x + y + z + zz + zzz
     d = c
     ```

-    It's possible the expressions are trivial and without side effects like the above example, in which case, we'll do subexpression substitution.

-3. If expressions cannot be substituted (eg. it has side effects or longer than a hardcoded sus-threshold), then we'll break an expression into multiple temporaries.
+    It's possible the expressions are trivial like line 1 and 3, allowing us to do subexpression elimination to saisfy the 3-line rule, but such cases are rare because it looks awkward to the programmer.
+However, we can do the opposite by breaking line 2 (long fellow) into subexpressions.
+We'll split the subexpression tree into 2 (or more) parts, assigning it to a plausible temporary.

+     ```
+    b = a
+    tempc = b + x + y
+    temppc = z + zz + zzz
+    c = tempc + temppc
+    d = c
+    ```

     The only issue with this is producing plausible names for the temporaries beyond `temp1`, `temp2`, `temp3`

 4. Comments and whitespace remain, which MOSS ignores, but by chance an eagle-eyed human can see that they were copied.
 This stage strips all comments and randomly changes single spaces to no-space and no-space to single space.